IOTPaySDK/IOTPay-iOS/README.md

 ```
 cd ~/Path/to/Folder/MyApp
 ```
 A easier way to do so is type cd, space, and drag the project folder to the Terminal, then input enter.
+In this case, MyApp folder contains the .xcodeproj file.

 <br />